zmagnaye/poke-api-integration/README.md

 # Pokemon Search
-A simple site that fetrches and displays Pokemon name, image, and type using the PokeAPI.
+A simple site that fetches and displays Pokemon name, image, and type using the PokeAPI.

 ## Features
 - Search by Pokemon name